Organozinc chemistry: Organozincates

 The first organozinc ate complex (organozincate) was reported in 1858 by James Alfred Wanklyn, an assistant to Frankland and concerned the reaction of elemental sodium with diethylzinc:

 Organozinc compounds that are strongly Lewis acidic are vulnerable to nucleophilic attack by alkali metals, such as sodium, and thus form these 'ate compounds'.
 Two types of organozincates are recognized: tetraorganozincates ([R4Zn]M2), which are dianionic, and triorganozincates ([R3Zn]M), which are monoanionic.
 Their structures, which are determined by the ligands, have been extensively characterized.

 Synthesis

-Tetraorganozincates such as [Me4Zn]Li2 can be formed by mixing Me2Zn and MeLi in a 1:2 molar ratio of the rectants.
+Tetraorganozincates such as [Me4Zn]Li2 can be formed by mixing Me2Zn and MeLi in a 1:2 molar ratio of the reactants.
 Another example synthetic route to forming spriocyclic organozincates is shown below:

 Triorganozincates compounds are formed by treating a diorganozinc such as (Me3SiCH2)2Zn with an alkali metal (K), or an alkali earth metal (Ba, Sr, or Ca).
 One example is [(Me3SiCH2)3Zn]K.

 Triethylzincate degrades to sodium hydridoethylzincate(II) as a result of beta-hydride elimination:

 The product is an edge-shared bitetrahedral structure, with bridging hydride ligands.